Spec2VolCAMU-Net: A Spectrogram-to-Volume Model for EEG-to-fMRI Reconstruction based on Multi-directional Time-Frequency Convolutional Attention Encoder and Vision-Mamba U-Net: Introduction

 Despite these advancements, existing EEG-to-fMRI synthesis methods face challenges in effective extracting discriminative time-frequency features that capture both local details and cross-channel/global patterns, and modeling long-range spatial dependencies in the fMRI volume without prohibitive memory or training-instability costs.
 To address the above challenges, we proposed Spec2VolCAMU-Net: First, we propose an EEG encoder named Multi-directional Time-Frequency Convolutional Attention Encoder (MD-TF-CAE) that captures both local and global features from EEG spectrograms.
 The MD-TF-CAE consists of three parallel convolutional paths: temporal convolution, frequency convolution, and joint time-frequency convolution.
 Then, the Vision-Mamba U-Net (VM-Unet) \cite{ruan2024vm} decoder is used to replace self-attention with visual state space blocks (VSS Block) \cite{liu2024vmamba}, reducing the complexity of sequence modeling to linear, significantly reducing video memory and inference time, and obtaining smoother gradients and enhanced convergence due to the lack of adversarial targets.
-With these targeted designs, Spec2VolCAMU-Net simultaneously improves accuracy, stability, and cross-dataset robustness without increasing the complexity of the architecture, providing an efficient and reliable new path for EEG-to-fMRI synthesis.
+With these targeted designs, Spec2VolCAMU-Net simultaneously improves accuracy, stability, and cross-dataset robustness without increasing the complexity of the architecture, providing an efficient and reliable new path for EEG-to-fMRI synthesis, achieving a new state of the art in the spatial fidelity of single-volume reconstruction, which is a foundational prerequisite for the ultimate aim of generating temporally coherent fMRI time series.